wp-plugins/wp-photo-album-plus/readme.txt

 === WP Photo Album Plus ===
 Contributors: opajaap
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=OpaJaap@OpaJaap.nl&item_name=WP-Photo-Album-Plus&item_number=Support-Open-Source&currency_code=USD&lc=US
-Tags: photo, album, photoalbum, gallery, slideshow, sidebar widget, photowidget, photoblog, widget, qtranslate, multisite, network, lightbox, comment, watermark, iptc, exif
+Tags: photo, album, photoalbum, gallery, slideshow, sidebar widget, photowidget, photoblog, widget, qtranslate, multisite, network, lightbox, comment, watermark, iptc, exif, responsive, mobile
-Version: 4.6.6
+Version: 4.6.7
 Stable tag: trunk
 Author: J.N.
 Breetvelt
 Author URI: http://www.opajaap.nl/
 Requires at least: 3.0
 Tested up to: 3.4.1

-This plugin is designed to easily manage and display your photo albums and slideshows in a single as well as in a network WordPress site.
+This plugin is designed to easily manage and display your photo albums and slideshows in a single as well as in a network WordPress site and is applicable for both static as dynamic (responsive) themes as used for mobile clients.
-Additionally there are five widgets: Photo of the day, a Search Photos widget, a Top Ten Rated photo widget, a Recent comments widget and a Mini slideshow widget.
+Additionally there are eight widgets: Photo of the day, a Search Photos widget, a Top Ten Rated photo widget, a Recent comments on photoswidget, a Mini slideshow widget, a Latest uploaded widget, a general Thumbnail widget and a general purpose text widget that supports wppa scripts.
 Visitors can leave comments on individual photos.
 Uploads can be provided with a watermark.
 IPTC and EXIF data can be displayed and used in descriptions.

 == Description ==